calacuda/atuo-desk/README.md

 - [x] add Qtile support.
 - [x] add leftwm support.
 - [ ] send logs to client and let the client print them as well.
+- [ ] add a `commands` list to the config file. this will be a list of commands to run when the layout is loaded. these commadns should be headless shell commands (commands that do not launch a gui of any sort).

 ## development history and schedule